Making a Striking Quilted Bag From Leftovers (Part 2)

 This fabric panel will be used for a Striking and functional Art Quilted Del~Lillian’smini-nessenger bag.

-The next step in the construction of my bags
+The next step constructing the my bags

 is to embellish the fabric panels with appliques.

-I happen to be drawn to circles…
+I happen to like to circles…

 If you have followed me for even a minute you may have noticed that. 🙂